Gitcoder12/Workforce-Gap-Analyzer/README.md

-# Skill Demand Analyzer
+# Workforce Gap Analyzer

-A web-based platform that analyzes job market trends and identifies in-demand skills across different regions.
-The system helps users understand current industry requirements and plan their learning path accordingly.
+A web-based system that identifies workforce shortages across different regions by analyzing job demand and availability.
+The platform helps users discover high-opportunity professions based on local workforce gaps.

 ---

 ## Overview

+Workforce Gap Analyzer focuses on detecting areas where specific jobs are lacking.
+By comparing demand for services with available workforce data, the system highlights professions that are in shortage within a region.

-Skill Demand Analyzer enables users to explore job demand based on location and skills.
-It highlights trending roles, required competencies, and skill gaps, helping users make informed career decisions.
+This enables users to identify opportunities and make informed career or business decisions.

 ---

 ## Features

-* Search jobs by location and/or skill
+* Search by location
-* Identify in-demand skills in specific regions
+* Identify job shortages in a region
-* View trending job roles
+* View high-demand professions
-* Analyze skill gaps for selected roles
+* Opportunity level classification (High / Medium / Low)
 * Simple and intuitive interface

 ---

 ## How It Works

-1. User enters a location or skill (e.g., "Hyderabad" or "Python")
+1. User enters a location
-2. The system analyzes job data
+2. The system analyzes job demand and workforce availability
-3. Displays:
+3. Outputs:

-   * Popular job roles
+   * Jobs with shortages
-   * Required skills
+   * Opportunity levels
-   * Missing skills (gap analysis)
+   * Suggested high-demand professions

 ---

 ## Example

 Input:
-Hyderabad + Python
+Hyderabad

 Output:

-* Top roles: Data Analyst, Backend Developer
-* Required skills: SQL, Data Visualization, APIs
-* Suggested skills to learn: Power BI, Statistics
+* High Demand:

+  * Electricians
+  * Plumbers
+  * Gardeners

+* Medium Demand:

+  * Delivery workers

+* Low Demand:

+  * Software engineers

 ---